-By the way, why is it that none of these self-styled ‘pro-nuclear environmentalists’ play any role whatsoever in campaigns against fossil fuels?
+By the way, why is it that none of these self-styled ‘pro-nuclear environmentalists’ such as Ben Heard play any role whatsoever in campaigns against fossil fuels?
 We (i.e. real environmentalists) have never once had any support from them whatsoever in fossil fuel campaigns in SA or Victoria or anywhere else.
 Presumably Heard’s excuse is that he’s too busy campaigning against renewables!

 Australia Institute critique of Ben Heard’s idiotic waste-to-fuel Generation IV nuclear fantasies: